damiankaplon/beauty-salon/Readme.md

-Website for beauty salon which is basicly nad introduction of the salon.
-Allows admin to add treatment to the offer.
-Allows users make an appointment.
+Website for beauty salon.
+Which allows basic operations for owners(administrators) and clients
 ---
 Main points of the app:
+- be an information website for clients,
+- allow users to:
-- allow users to check on the actual offer,
+    - check on the actual offer,
-- allow users to set the date of an appointment,
+    - search through actual offer by:
+      - typing in treatment/service name,
+      - by treatment type or body part (e.g. face, body | surgical, cosmetic).
+    - register account,
+    - log in.
+- allow administrator to:
-- allow administrator to change the offer by:
+  - add new treatment to the offer by setting its:
-  - Adding service or deleting it,
-  - Setting details info (for instance description, price),
+    - name,
+    - pictures,
+    - descriptions,
-  - Setting the picture.
+    - price,
+    - approximate time.
+  - delete actual treatment,
+  - editing actual treatment.
 ---